Rangpur Rangpur Division, Bangladesh Travel Guide

 Accommodation prices slightly higher, booking in advance recommended.

-Schedule these activities from November to February.
+Schedule these pursuits from November to February.
 The mild, dry weather makes walking and visiting historical sites comfortable.

 Post-monsoon (October-November) or winter (December-February) are ideal for rural visits and agricultural experiences.
-River-based recreation are enjoyable during the dry season (winter) when the river is calmer.
+River-based recreation are enjoyable in the dry period (winter) at the time the river is calmer.

 November to February.